-Counselling is a ‘talking therapy’ underlined by the principle that by talking about your feelings, thoughts or patterns of behaviour in a safe, confidential space with a trained professional, you will gain insight into their causes.
+Counselling is a talking therapy guided by the principle that by talking about your feelings, thoughts or patterns of behaviour in a safe, confidential space with a trained professional, you will gain insight into their causes.
 Therapy can be an in-depth exploration of the self with a view to long-term change or just a place to come and talk; there’s no right or wrong way to do it and the work is at whatever pace you set.

-The point of my role is not to discover the source of your issues, but to help process emotions or feelings you may have been holding on to for some time.
+The point of my role is not to discover the source of your issues, but to help process and make sense of your emotions or feelings.

-During discussions with your therapist, they may reflect to you their thoughts, challenge what you have said, or bring to your attention repeating patterns of behaviour which they may suggest are linked in ways previously unknown to you.
-They will likely ask questions.
+During discussions with a therapist such as myself, we may reflect to you our thoughts, challenge what you have said, or bring to your attention repeating patterns of behaviour which may be linked in ways previously unknown to you.
+We will likely ask questions.
 You may experience difficult feelings of love, lust, hatred or apathy for your counsellor.
-These are a perfectly natural part of the work and rich ground for positive discussion.
+These are a perfectly natural part of the work, and rich ground for positive discussion.

 Counselling is not a place where you come to be told how to resolve your difficulties.
-Therapists treat every client as an individual and autonomy is an important part of the process.
-Counsellors work to ultimately make themselves redundant in your lives and there is no guide book or manual, or programme they are trying to complete.
-Therapy takes on many different forms and while counsellors will let you know where their strengths lie, a key element of our training is to be flexible enough to make the counselling work for you.
+Therapists treat every client as an individual and autonomy is an important part of the process, and there is no guide book, manual or programme we are trying to mechanically complete.
+Therapy takes on many different forms and while counsellors will let you know where their strengths lie, a key element of my training is to be adaptable enough to make the counselling work for you.

-I offer counselling as weekly individual sessions either over a structured programme of 12 weeks or as ‘long term’ therapy which is periodically reviewed.
-I do not offer group or family, couples, or ‘drop in’ sessions.
+I offer counselling as weekly individual sessions either in-person or online via Skype, Zoom, Microsoft Teams or Google Meet.
+I do not offer group or family, couples, or one-off sessions.